yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-postgresql.md

 In the following situations, the connector fails when trying to start, reports an error/exception in the log, and stops running:

 * The connector’s configuration is invalid.
-* The connector cannot successfully connect to PostgreSQL by using the specified connection parameters.
+* The connector cannot successfully connect to YugabyteDB by using the specified connection parameters.
-* The connector is restarting from a previously-recorded position in the PostgreSQL WAL (by using the LSN) and PostgreSQL no longer has that history available.
+* The connector is restarting from a previously-recorded position in the YugabyteDB WAL (by using the LSN) and YugabyteDB no longer has that history available.

 In these cases, the error message has details about the problem and possibly a suggested workaround.
-After you correct the configuration or address the PostgreSQL problem, restart the connector.
+After you correct the configuration or address the YugabyteDB problem, restart the connector.

-### PostgreSQL becomes unavailable
+### YugabyteDB becomes unavailable

 <!-- todo Vaibhav: what will be the behavior of the connector when tserver goes down. talk about the resiliency in terms of smart driver -->

-When the connector is running, the PostgreSQL server that it is connected to could become unavailable for any number of reasons.
+When the connector is running, the YugabyteDB server that it is connected to could become unavailable for any number of reasons.
 If this happens, the connector fails with an error and stops.
 When the server is available again, restart the connector.

-The PostgreSQL connector externally stores the last processed offset in the form of a PostgreSQL LSN.
+The YugabyteDB connector externally stores the last processed offset in the form of a YugabyteDB LSN.
 After a connector restarts and connects to a server instance, the connector communicates with the server to continue streaming from that particular offset.
 This offset is available as long as the Debezium replication slot remains intact.
 Never drop a replication slot on the primary server or you will lose data.

 <!-- YB Note removed from above: For information about failure cases in which a slot has been removed, see the next section. -->